technomancy/bussard/Contributing.md

 directory.
 When you press `ctrl-o` to open a file, put a `/` in front of the path of any files inside the checkout of the game to open it in the editor; for instance, `/Contributing.md` would open this file.

-If you want to use Bussard solely as a text editor, launch it with the `--no-game` argument and the update loop will be adjusted to use much less CPU by leaving out all the game calculations.

 ## Code style